Delph1/LNU_project/README.md

 ### Easter egg

-I had to some kind of fun side thing too so I added a [passive buzzer](https://github.com/iot-lnu/pico-w/tree/main/sensor-examples/P18_Active_Piezo_Buzzer) that allows for playing music (if you can call it that) on the Pico W. Inside Home Assistant that is an automation that checks if the button is pressed for too long, and thus increase the value of the sensor, it sends out an MQTT message called "XMAS", which makes the buzzer play a short version of "Jinglebells".
-It sounds horrible, but it gets the job done.
+Since I had time I had to add some kind of fun side thing too so I added a [passive buzzer](https://github.com/iot-lnu/pico-w/tree/main/sensor-examples/P18_Active_Piezo_Buzzer) that allows for playing music (if you can call it that) on the Pico W. Inside Home Assistant there is an automation that checks if the button is pressed for too long, and thus increase the value of the sensor, it then sends out an MQTT message called "XMAS", which makes the buzzer play a short version of "Jinglebells".
+It sounds horrible, but it gets the job done as the user will most likely be tempted to release the button.

 ## Home Assistant code